Sigmund Freud: Philosophy

-Herbert Marcuse saw similarities between psychoanalysis and Marxism.

 Psychoanalysis has been interpreted as both radical and conservative.
 By the 1940s, it had come to be seen as conservative by the European and American intellectual community.
 Critics outside the psychoanalytic movement, whether on the political left or right, saw Freud as a conservative.
 Fromm had argued that several aspects of psychoanalytic theory served the interests of political reaction in his The Fear of Freedom (1942), an assessment confirmed by sympathetic writers on the right.
 In Freud: The Mind of the Moralist (1959), Philip Rieff portrayed Freud as a man who urged men to make the best of an inevitably unhappy fate, and was admirable for that reason.
 In the 1950s, Herbert Marcuse challenged the then prevailing interpretation of Freud as a conservative in Eros and Civilization (1955), as did Lionel Trilling in Freud and the Crisis of Our Culture and Norman O. Brown in Life Against Death (1959).
 Eros and Civilization helped make the idea that Freud and Karl Marx were addressing similar questions from different perspectives credible to the left.
 Marcuse criticized neo-Freudian revisionism for discarding seemingly pessimistic theories such as the death instinct, arguing that they could be turned in a utopian direction.
 Freud's theories also influenced the Frankfurt School and critical theory as a whole.

 Freud has been compared to Marx by Reich, who saw Freud's importance for psychiatry as parallel to that of Marx for economics, and by Paul Robinson, who sees Freud as a revolutionary whose contributions to twentieth-century thought are comparable in importance to Marx's contributions to the nineteenth-century thought.
 Fromm calls Freud, Marx, and Einstein the "architects of the modern age", but rejects the idea that Marx and Freud were equally significant, arguing that Marx was both far more historically important and a finer thinker.
 Fromm nevertheless credits Freud with permanently changing the way human nature is understood.
 Gilles Deleuze and Félix Guattari write in Anti-Oedipus (1972) that psychoanalysis resembles the Russian Revolution in that it became corrupted almost from the beginning.
-They believe this began with Freud's development of the theory of the Oedipus complex, which they see as idealist.
+They believe this began with Freud's development of the theory of the Oedipus complex, which they see as idealistic.